PriscilaMonteiro/web-sprint-challenge-advanced-web-applications/README.md

 ## Project Setup

-[ ] Run npm install to install your dependencies.
+[✅ ] Run npm install to install your dependencies.
-[ ] Run npm start to run your frontend and backend code automatically.
+[✅ ] Run npm start to run your frontend and backend code automatically.
-[ ] Note your backend code will run automatically when your run npm start.
-There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
+[✅ ] Note your backend code will run automatically when your run npm start.
+There is no need to separately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

 ## Project Instructions

-In this project, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.** You will implement basic security using **token authentication** and build private routes within the applcation.
+In this project, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.** You will implement basic security using **token authentication** and build private routes within the application.

 ## Project Requirements